snjesus/xlxd-1/README.md

 The Makefiles have been improved to provide automatically generated dependencies.
 This significantly speeds up updating time and eliminates build errors.
 Be sure to do a `make clean` before you switch your build type between XLX and XRF.

 These reflectors no longer has a daemon-mode.
 It is unnecessary for systemd.
 Only systemd-based operating systems are supported.
 Debian 9 or Ubuntu 18 is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 Also, by default, ambed and xlxd or xrfd are built without gdb support.
 If you want to add it, modify the `Makefile` in each build directory.
-Finally, this repository so that you don't have to modify any file in the repository when you build your system.
+Finally, this repository is designed so that you don't have to modify any file in the repository when you build your system.
+Any file you need to modify to properly configure your reflector will be a file you copy from you locally cloned repo.
 This makes it easier to update the source code when this repository is updated.
 Follow the instructions below to build your transcoding XLX reflector or tri-mode XRF reflector.

 - 73 de n7tae